 2018 AAAS/Subaru SB&F Prizes Honor Science Books About Science & Technology Working to Save a Bald Eagle, Presenting Information with Infographics, Trash, and a Decades-Long Research Study

 The daring rescue of a bald eagle without a beak.
 A groundbreaking experiment to domesticate silver foxes in Siberia.
 A visually stunning exploration of amazing animal statistics.
 A deep dive into the underlying science of garbage and how to manage it.

 Through this diversity of subject matter, the winners of the 2018 AAAS/Subaru SB&F Prizes for Excellence in Science Books exemplify outstanding and engaging science writing and illustration for young readers.
 AAAS and Subaru of America, Inc. co-sponsor the prizes to recognize recently published works that are drawn from and inspired by sound science.

-This year's prizes—which promote science literacy by showcasing the importance of good science writing and illustration—recognize the work of four authors as well as a photographer.
+The AAAS/Subaru SB&F Prizes for Excellence in Science Books, now in their 13th year, celebrate outstanding science writing and illustration for children and young adults.
 AAAS and Subaru of America, Inc. co-sponsor the prizes to recognize recently published works that are scientifically sound and foster an understanding and appreciation of science in readers of all ages.

-The 2014 prizes recognized efforts in four categories: Children's Science Picture Books, Middle Grades Science Books, Young Adult Science Books, and Hands-on Science Books.
-In addition, a special prize was awarded to the Scientists in the Field series of books, published by Houghton-Mifflin Harcourt.
-Winners will receive $1500 and a plaque on 15 February during the 2014 AAAS Annual Meeting in Chicago.
+The 2018 prizes recognize efforts in four categories: Children's Science Picture Books, Middle Grades Science Books, Young Adult Science Books, and Hands-on Science Books.
+Winners received $1,500 and a plaque on 17 February during the 2018 AAAS Annual Meeting in Austin, TX.

 Middle Grades Science Book